Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Results of simulation studies

 \subsection{Uncertainty in Bayesian hypothesis testing}

-Figure~\ref{fig:bayes-factors} presents the distribution of log Bayes factors for the simulations with a periodic covariance structure, for $\Observations \in \{150, 300, 600\}$ observations, amplitudes of 0.2--0.8, and frequencies of 1--5.
-To show the effect of the choice of kernel on the log Bayes factors, we show the results of two distinct kernels here, namely the exponential and periodic functions.
+Figure~\ref{fig:bayes-factors} presents the distributions of log Bayes factors for the static, state-switching and fMRI-like simulations and for the periodic simulations with a frequency of 3 and an amplitude of 0.6.
+Results for the other periodic simulations and test statistics can be found in Supplementary Section~\ref{supplementary:additional_simulations}.
 Each point in the figure represents a single connection and is colored based on the strength of its evidence.

-For both kernels, the Bayes factors indicate that the strength of evidence increases with the number of observations.
-For $\Observations=150$ observations, a large number of edges is inconclusive.
-Moreover, in line with the recall scores from Figure~\ref{fig:results-hypothesis-testing}, the number of connections with conclusive evidence increases with an increasing amplitude and a decreasing frequency.
-In the case of the exponential kernel, it can bee seen that there are more connections with inconclusive evidence with more rapid dynamics or dynamics with a lower amplitude, as these are estimated less accurately (also see figure~\ref{fig:mse}C and Figure~\ref{fig:mse}D).
-For the periodic kernel, the strength of evidence hardly decreases with frequency.